markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 If you do not find new cropped images in your S3 bucket, it is possible you did not provide S3 update access to your DeepLens device.
 If that is the case, you may see a `Pushing to S3 failed` error such as this in your log:

 ```
-[INFO]-Lambda.py:92,Invoking Lambda function "arn:aws:lambda:::function:GGRouter" with Greengrass Message "Pushing to S3 failed: An error occurred (AccessDenied) when calling the PutObject operation: Access Denied"
+[INFO]-Lambda.py:92,Invoking Lambda function "arn:aws:lambda:::function:GGRouter"
+with Greengrass Message "Pushing to S3 failed: An error occurred (AccessDenied)
+when calling the PutObject operation: Access Denied"
 ```

 Another possible issue is that you have a typo in your environment variable for `BUCKET_NAME`.
 Reviewing CloudWatch logs should help you determine the root cause.
+To address an incorrect S3 bucket name, return to the Lambda console for your function.
+You will need to click on `Go to $LATEST` to edit the function.
+Then scroll to the environment variable section, correct the bucket name, save the function, and publish a new version of the function.

 ### Now find out what species was identified